 Hyperventilation and Low Blood Pressure

 Hyperventilation occurs when you breathe in a way that reduces your CO2 levels.
 The most common way is when you breathe too quickly, which occurs to many people during periods of intense anxiety.
 It may also occur to those that breathe manually (taking in deeper breaths because you think you need to).
 Your body has a way of regulating exactly as much oxygen and CO2 that it needs, so when you start manually breathing it's not uncommon to take too much air.

 Without enough carbon dioxide, your body needs to work harder to operate.
 Blood needs to move more quickly, and your blood vessels dilate as a result.
 This dilation causes a drop in blood pressure that is often temporary but may show up in a reading.

 Two things also tend to contribute to the extent of this drop in blood pressure, especially when you have anxiety attacks.

 - Second, hyperventilation and low blood pressure cause several symptoms that worsen anxiety, and thus worsen hyperventilation.
-When you have low blood pressure your heart beats faster and harder to compensate.
-You experience chest pains and you get light headed and possibly dizzy.
-You may feel you need to faint, and in very rare cases you may actually faint.
+When you have low blood pressure, your heart beats faster and harder to compensate.
+You experience chest pains, and you get light headed and possibly dizzy.
+You may feel you need to faint, and in very rare cases you may faint.
 All of these increase anxiety, increase hyperventilation, and continue to keep blood pressure low.

-All of these may increase your risk for developing what appears to be low blood pressure.
+All of these may increase your risk of developing what appears to be low blood pressure.
 In nearly all of these cases, the blood pressure change is temporary.
-Once you gain control of your breathing your blood pressure will go back to normal.
+Once you gain control of your breathing, your blood pressure will go back to normal.
 But it can take a while to regain control.

 Are There Other Links Between Anxiety and Low Blood Pressure?